There's nothing like sitting down on a chilly fall day and drinking a glass of refreshing apple cider and eating a cider donut.

 In a small shallow bowl, melt the remaining 6 tablespoons of butter.
 In another shallow bowl, stir together granulated sugar and the other tablespoon of cinnamon.
 Dip both sides of each donut into the butter and then the cinnamon sugar mixture.

-To serve: Serve warm or room temperature on a platter and store leftovers in a tightly sealed container.
+Serve warm or room temperature on a platter and store leftovers in a tightly sealed container.